diegopacheco/dynomite-docker/README.md

 # dynomite-docker

 Simple Docker Image for Dynomite.
-Dynomite-docker provides utilitys to create clusters, get seeds, test cluster health and replication via DCC.
+Dynomite-docker provides utilities to create clusters(3 node cluster), get seeds, test cluster health and replication via DCC.

-## Linux: How to use it?
+## Linux: How to use it? (native)

 1. Download and instal Java 8
 2. Download and install Docker.
 3. Bake docker images $ ./dynomite-docker.sh bake
 3. Create the Dynomite clusters $ ./dynomite-docker.sh run 0.5.8

 ## Windows/Mac: How to use it?

-#### Docker
+#### Docker (Require changes on bash script)

 1. Install docker
 2. Get docker public/host IP